zmkfirmware/zmk/docs/docs/behaviors/macros.md

 ### Wait Time

 The wait time setting controls how long of a delay is introduced between behaviors in the `bindings` list.
-The initial wait time for a macro, 100ms by default, can be set by assigning a value to the `wait-ms` property of the macro, e.g. `wait-ms = <20>;`.
+The initial wait time for a macro, which is equal to the value of [`CONFIG_ZMK_MACRO_DEFAULT_WAIT_MS`](../config/behaviors.md#macro) by default, can be set by assigning a value to the `wait-ms` property of the macro, e.g. `wait-ms = <20>;`.
 If you want to update the wait time at any point in the macro bindings list, use `&macro_wait_time`, e.g. `&macro_wait_time 30`.
 A full example: